GOV.UK: beta to live

 Whitehall was to launch: 24 departments in 6 months.
 Neil Williams (product owner of Whitehall) has blogged extensively about it, so best you hear it from him:

 GOV.UK was an amazing experience.
 No site is ever perfect.
 No person is ever flawless.
 But if you get enough good people in the room, you can do amazing things.
 I’d like to thank the team that let me be a part of it.

 Just wanted to say a couple of things.

-- Content in government has changed and although there is fear right now that certain shenanigans mean standards will slip, I can’t see how they can slip all the way back to the way it was.
+- Content in government has changed.
+Although there is fear right now that certain shenanigans mean standards will slip, I can’t see how they can slip all the way back to the way it was.
 There are too many people across the whole of government who care too much.

 - I’d like to say thank you to the content team.
 Without you, GOV.UK would be a wonderfully designed, perfectly coded, empty shell.
 You are usually the last to be thanked and the first to be frowned at.
 Thank you.